Secure sheds make the best sheds

 A burglar alarm system can help make a secure shed even safer from intruders through the deterrent effect alone.

-There is a confusing array of devices on the market today and often, people will site DIY burglar alarms in the wrong place, configure them incorrectly and cause concern among neighbours at repeated false alarms.
+There is a confusing array of devices on the market today, and often people will site DIY burglar alarms in the wrong place, misconfigure them and cause concern among neighbours at repeated false alarms.

 Motion detector alarms, for example, can cause problems inside a shed that is not well sealed against draughts that can quickly set alarms ringing.

-A well-positioned CCTV camera can not only work as a deterrent but it can also capture details of any attempted shed break-in.
-A security camera can even be linked to a TV or mobile phone so you can check on shed security at any time.
+A well-positioned CCTV camera can not only work as a deterrent, but it can also capture details of any attempted shed break-in.
+A security camera can even be linked to a TV or mobile phone so that you can check on shed security at any time.